Surajj4837-th/Tutorials/SQL/ReadMe.md

 45. Backup and restore: One of the important tasks of a DBA is to backup and restore the DB to ake sure there is no data loss.
 The system DBs that you must always back up include msdb, master and model.
 46. Recovery model: A recovery model is a database property that controls how transactions are logged, whether the transaction log requires backing up and what kinds of restore operations are available.
 There are 3 models:
     1. Simple:
-        1. Maintains only a min amount of information in the SQL server transaction log file.
+        1. Maintains only a minimum amount of information in the SQL server transaction log file.
         2. SQL server on its own truncates the transaction log files and removes the information related to the transactions which have reached transaction checkpoints so that the space can be reused, leaving no transaction log entries fordisaster recovery purpose.
         3. The data is recoverable only to the most full database or differential back ups.
         4. Here, the transcation log truncation happens after a checkpoint or as soon as you can change the recovery model of your database to simple recovery model.